C++ application programming interface

 el(): sequence terminator with the default final output valueel(value_t): sequence terminator with an explicit final output valueel(count_t, value_t): regular element,BitLoadupdateel(Counter, value_t): regular element with explicit strobe policy,BitLoadupdateel(Counter, Value): regular element with explicit strobe and update modeel(trigger_t, trigger_t, bool): trigger condition elementel(Replay, count_t, value_t): replay a stored subsequenceel(Retrig, value_t): stop streaming and wait for a retrigger eventel(PseudoRandom, count_t): emit pseudo-random values for the selected count

-Important implementation detail: the effective element kind is now derived from the encoded control word rather than stored separately. el keeps small authored metadata only where the raw wire format is ambiguous for regular elements (for example, to preserve descriptive strings around plain Value vs authored BitLoad construction).
+Important implementation detail: el derives the effective element kind from the encoded control word.
+It keeps small authored metadata only where the raw wire format is ambiguous for regular elements (for example, to preserve descriptive strings around plain Value vs authored BitLoad construction).

 Useful el methods: